galafis/r-statistical-analysis-portfolio/README.md

 - **Document processes** in a reproducible and transparent way
 - **Apply techniques** to real problems from different areas

+### 📖 Methodology

+This portfolio follows a rigorous methodology to ensure the quality and reproducibility of analyses:

+1.  **Problem Definition**: Clear understanding of research objectives and questions.
+2.  **Data Collection and Preparation**: Acquisition, cleaning, transformation, and organization of data.
+3.  **Exploratory Data Analysis (EDA)**: Visualization and summarization to identify patterns and anomalies.
+4.  **Statistical Modeling**: Application of appropriate statistical techniques to answer research questions.
+5.  **Validation and Diagnostics**: Assessment of model adequacy and robustness.
+6.  **Interpretation and Communication**: Translation of results into actionable insights and clear reports.
+7.  **Reproducibility and Documentation**: Ensuring all steps are reproducible and well-documented.

 ### 🛠️ Technology Stack

 #### Statistical Analysis